 happens due to the automatic import because of a reference.

-change the Import Index property to the desired value, or use the pool in the Local area.
-The orange
+Therefore change the Import Index property to the desired value, or use the pool in the Local area.

-collected frames in the pool view on the right side will inform the user where the object will be imported.
-Only
+The orange collected frames in the pool view on the right side will inform the user where the object will be imported.

 After tapping Collapse All the tree will be collapsed.